jasjitajimal/bir_best_practices_and_processes/1. End to End BIR Project/README.md

 - **Example:**
     - Regularly update the dashboard based on user feedback and changing business needs.
     - Implement agile development practices for quick adaptation to new requirements.

+## Overall Example Explanation:
+Suppose we're implementing a BI system for a fictional company "ABC Sales Inc." aiming to boost revenue.
+After identifying stakeholders like the CEO, CFO, and sales manager, we set a business goal to increase revenue by 15%.
+Conducting a business assessment, we identify supply chain bottlenecks.
+Key metrics (KPIs) are established, such as the monthly sales growth rate.
+Internal sources like the CRM system and external sources like market reports are deemed essential.
+Data quality assessment reveals incomplete customer records, addressed through a data cleansing process.
+Roles are defined, with analysts creating reports and executives making decisions.
+A data governance plan ensures secure and ethical data use.
+Visualization techniques like bar charts are chosen for sales performance, delivered through real-time dashboards using tools like Tableau.
+Prototypes are developed, and the BI solution is implemented using Python, with regular monitoring of metrics like dashboard load times.
+User training programs and incentives encourage adoption, and the system undergoes iterative improvements based on user feedback and changing business needs.